richardndungu94/Devsecops/Week2-Auth-RBAC/Report.md

 # Auth & Role Based Acces control (RBAC)

 This weeek taks in this Devsecops priject was to build access control for the vulnerable API.
-I built the admin end point to enale the admin to get users and delete them these roles are to be assigned to admins specifically but this is not the case as attackes have wasy to eszalate privileges
+I built the admin end point to enale the admin to get users and delete them these roles are to be assigned to admins specifically but this is not the case as attackes have wasy to escalate privileges
----

 # Executive summary
 Weak RBAC and related issues (hardcoded/weak JWT secrets, missing ownership checks, IDOR) lead to: